 You're A Perfectionist

 You probably already know that your perfectionistic tendencies cause you stress and complicate your life in some ways, but you probably don't realize the extent of perfectionism's negative effects on your lifestyle and stress level.
-The resources below can explain more about perfectionism, and give you resources for changing.
+The resources below can explain more about perfectionism, and give you resources for change.
 I highly recommend you begin the journey now.
 Don't worry if it takes a little time to change your patterns; any progress made can benefit you from now on!

-Perfectionism is an intellectual exercise that draws attention away from emotions and prevents the you exploring your creative power.
+Perfectionism is an intellectual exercise that draws attention away from emotions and prevents you exploring your creative power.

 Perfectionism is an attempt to live in an imaginary world to escape from living in the reality.